jbock-java/jbock/README.md

 It is not possible to get an instance of your model class unless `argv` contains all required parameters.

-To declare an *optional* parameter, simply make the corresponding model method return one of these four types:
+To declare an *optional* binding parameter, simply make the corresponding model method return one of these four types:
 [Optional](https://docs.oracle.com/javase/8/docs/api/java/util/Optional.html),